jamesthesken/jamesthesken.github.io/_posts/2018-08-04-marine-embedded-systems.md

 ### Side Projects
 Aside from the trad mechanical engineering aspect, I had the chance to do some of the other engineering that I enjoy.
 Below is an experiment I ran to assess the impact of air column tempurature on our ultrasonic tide sensors.
 The ultrasonic sensors take internal temperature measurements to compenstate for the speed of sound in different air temperatures.
 However the sensor is usually in the sun (hot) even though the air temperature might be cool.
 So, I placed a sensor on the roof to measure this change throughout the course of a day.
-Also included was a couple of temperature sensors to compare the sensor body temperature vs actual air temperature.
+Also included were a couple of temperature sensors to compare the sensor body temperature vs actual air temperature.
 Check back soon for a dedicated page :)

 <figure>
 	<a href="../assets/post/MESH/setup.JPG"><img src="../assets/post/MESH/setup.JPG"></a>